I went out into the cat room yesterday evening and saw Chris sleeping in the litter box.

 What do you think?

-Thursday was the day our cleaning woman comes and I think my wife was embarrassed about our “messy” sofa and insisted I take all the toys off of it.
-I did, and it lasted until Friday before I found poop it, so back the toys went.
-Since then I have cleaned poop off the floor about four times, including morning.
+Thursday was the day our cleaning woman comes, and I think my wife was embarrassed about our “messy” sofa and insisted I take all the toys off of it.
+I did, and it lasted until Friday before I found poop on it again, so back the toys went.
+Since then, I have cleaned poop off the floor about four times, including this morning.
 As I was writing this post, I took a short break and noticed a pile of poop on the ground.
-Since I scooped twenty minutes before, two of the litter boxes were clean but the one with poop in front of it had been used once.
+Since I scooped twenty minutes before, two of the litter boxes were clean, but the one with poop in front of it had been used once.

 Related posts: